 illuminates the private and public lives of the daimyo by focusing on approximately 160 works from the Hosokawa family collection housed in the Eisei-Bunko Museum in Tokyo, the Kumamoto Castle and the Kumamoto Municipal Museum in Kyushu.
 Objects discussed include suits of armor, armaments (including swords and guns), formal attire, calligraphy, paintings, tea ware, lacquer ware, masks and musical instruments.

-Featuring an extended essay by Thomas Cleary, Lords of the Samurai
+.
+Lords of the Samurai

-lays bare the principles that governed the spirit of the samurai, enabling it to endure for hundreds of years and continue to resonate today.
+demonstrates that Japanese warriors were not mere fighters but were also dedicated and inspired men of culture.
+It lays bare the principles that governed the spirit of the samurai, enabling it to endure for hundreds of years and continue to resonate today.

 Yoko Woodson's books include Hokusai and Hiroshige: Great Japanese Prints from the James A. Michener Collection and Honolulu Academy of Arts and Zen: Painting and Calligraphy, 17th-20th centuries.
 She is curator of Japanese art at the Asian Art Museum of San Francisco.